The Carceral Geography Working Group aims to produce reviews of new volumes in, and of relevance to, our field.

 Detaining the Immigrant Other: Global and Transnational Issues

-Reviewed by Sarah M. Hughes, Research Postgraduate at the Department of Geography, Durham University.
+Reviewed by Sarah M. Hughes, Research Postgraduate at the Department of Geography, Durham University, UK.
 Read review

 Citizen Convicts: Prisoners, Politics and the Vote